francabrera/ibmqx-user-guides/rst/beginners-guide/001-Introduction/001-Introduction.rst

 called a **qubit** (pronounced CUE-bit), and a machine for storing and processing qubits is called a **quantum computer**.
-We’ve been building and testing increasingly powerful quantum computers for several years, and last year we made a 5-qubit one, housed at our Yorktown lab, available over the Internet to the general public.
+We’ve been building and testing increasingly powerful quantum computers for several years, housed at our Yorktown lab.
+Over the past two years we've made our 5-qubit and 16-qubit quantum computers available over the Internet to the general public.
 In other words, YOU now have a programmable quantum computer at your fingertips!
-We’ll soon be upgrading our public quantum computer, but even five qubits are enough to get a feel for quantum computing.

 |